jonath48/jonath48.github.io/_pages/log.md

 ### Week 5: May 24, 2021

 * **Monday**: Worked on getting readback to work with the checkpoint of voting shorts on all the even row tiles on the board.
 Went to the FPGA deep dive Bootcamp meeting.
+Worked on setting up a vnc.
-* **Tuesday**:
+* **Tuesday**: Got X11 forwarding to work to allow remote work.
 * **Wednesday**:
 * **Thursday**:
 * **Friday**: